Why is My Internet So Slow on My PC but Not My Phone?

 Related resource: Router to Modem/PC Auto-Negotiation at 100Mbps (not 1Gbps)

-Solution: See if any devices could be causing trouble and move them away from your Wi-Fi router and computer, or turn them off when you’re not using them.
+Keep other devices away from your Wi-Fi router and your computer, or turn them off if you’re not using them.

 WiFi Interference causing slow internet on PC but not phone